masseydigital/az-900-exam-prep/README.md

 4) Network I/O

 There are two main ways of scaling an application:
 1) Horizontal (wide): adding more resources to an existing instance, i.e. adding a server and implementing a load balancer.
-Scaling out is generally considered more difficult due to the maintenance of updates, secuirty settings, etc. for multiple hardware components.
+Scaling out is generally considered more difficult due to the maintenance of updates, security settings, etc. for multiple hardware components.
 2) Vertical (up): adding more power to an existing instance, i.e. adding more memory, faster storage, more powerful cpu, etc.

 _Azure Virtual Machine Scale Sets_ are one example of scaling that Azure provides as part of the service offering.